ManticoreGamesInc/platform-documentation/src/api/coreobject.md

 template1:Destroy()

 -- output:
--- Template 2 has been destroyed!
+-- Template 2 has been destroyed.
--- Template 1 has been destroyed!
+-- Template 1 has been destroyed.

 -- You can also set the lifeSpan of objects.
 They will destroy themselves in -- that many seconds.